khongtrunght/lgtm/docs/GUIDE.md

 | `<C-s>` | write `.lgtm/review-3.md` and tell the agent about it |

-Comments follow the code when the agent rewrites it, survive a restart, and say so when they can no longer be placed — a comment is never silently dropped.
+Comments follow the code when the agent rewrites it, survive a restart, and say so when they can no longer be placed.
+A comment is never silently dropped.

 In the comment list, `<C-s>` sends the highlighted one, `<C-x>` sends every open one as the review file, `<C-d>` deletes one.